11 of the Best Apps to Sell Clothes Online

 10. Poshmark

 Another great platform for selling designer or high-end clothing is Poshmark.
-Poshmark focuses on big brand items, including clothing, shoes, handbags, and make-up.
+Poshmark focuses on oversized brand items, including clothing, shoes, handbags, and make-up.
 Here is a list of brands that sell well on Poshmark.
 If you have a lot of women’s clothing, Poshmark is the app for you.

-The app is very easy to use and can be used in multiple ways.
-Sellers create their own profiles where they can post their items and gain followers.
+The app is straightforward to use and can be used in multiple ways.
+Sellers create their profiles where they can post their items and gain followers.
 They can sell their items via this profile and hold ‘Posh Parties,’ which are real-time shopping events where app users can meet up, share and sell their goods.
 These parties can increase the visibility of your products, making them more likely to sell.

 Click here to sign up for Poshmark